 \subsection{Evaluation protocol}

-We describe the downstream tasks on which self-supervision methods are evaluated in our experiments of Section \ref{sec:exp}.
+We describe the downstream tasks on which self-supervision methods are evaluated in our experiments of \Secref{sec:exp}.

-\parag{Linear probing on ImageNet} Following, e.g., \cite{bardes_vicreg_2021}, the weights of the backbone (ResNet-18 or ResNet-50) are frozen and a linear layer followed by a softmax on top of the backbone is trained in a supervised setting on a training set.
+\parag{Linear probing on IN20\% and IN100\%} Following, e.g., \citep{bardes_vicreg_2021}, the weights of the backbone (ResNet-18 or ResNet-50) are frozen and a linear layer followed by a softmax on top of the backbone is trained in a supervised setting on a training set.
 Then the model is evaluated on a test set.
-The training set is either IN20\% or 100\% of ImageNet, but with labels.
+The training set is either IN20\% or IN100\%, but with labels.
 The test set is the validation set of ImageNet.
 The linear layer is trained using an SGD optimizer with momentum parameter equal to 0.9 during 100 epochs.
 We apply a weight decay of $10^{-6}$.
 The learning rate follows a cosine decay scheduling.
 The batch size is fixed at 256.
 Training images are augmented by composing a random cropping of an area between 8\% and 100\% of the total area resized to $224 \times 224$, and a random horizontal flip of probability 0.5.
 Images at test time are resized to $256 \times 256$, and cropped at the center with a size $224 \times 224$.
 The initial learning rate is tuned as a hyperparameter, and we report the top-1 accuracy on the validation set of ImageNet obtained after the last training epoch, along with the corresponding top-5 accuracy.
-The code that we use for linear probing on ImageNet is the one of \cite{bardes_vicreg_2021} available at \url{https://github.com/facebookresearch/vicreg}.
+The code that we use for linear probing on IN20\% or IN100\% is adapted from \citep{bardes_vicreg_2021} available at \url{https://github.com/facebookresearch/vicreg}.